astralfrontier/chaosfrontier-org-wiki/compleat-villain/masks-heroes/starhawk.md

   - Have another Starhawk show up and criticize or mock him.
   - Kick off a romance or rivalry plot with an alien who has ties to the Starhawks.
   - Have the chick (or another starbird) reveal some portentous cosmic truth through dreams or prophecy
+- **How do players answer the time-passes move questions?**
+  - The traditions of the Starhawk legacy are: use restraint, inspire respect, solve your own problems
+  - The image of the legacy is: space gunslingers who save the farm from the robber barons
+  - What makes legacy members proud: giving a memorable, worthwhile experience to your partner, and using its gift of power well

 # The Legacy
 **Hero Name**: Starhawk ("the Starhawk of Sol")